peihaowang/phylab/README.md

 Absolutely, you can take advantage of DTCF to attach some extra information alongside your raw data.

 ### 2. Use phylab.pyc
-Simply run phylab.pyc and specific the command and parameters.
+Simply run phylab.pyc and specify the command and parameters.
 All details are the same as above.

 ## On graphical user interface